 - A settlement boundary for Belford village is defined on the Policies Map.
 New housing development within the settlement boundary will be supported provided no significant adverse impact arises to residential amenity and highway safety, and subject to compliance with relevant policies elsewhere in the Neighbourhood Plan and other relevant policies in the development plan. - 2.
 Land outside the defined settlement boundary will be treated as countryside whose intrinsic character and beauty must be recognised in all decision making on development proposals in those areas.
-New housing development in the countryside will not be supported other than in the circumstances described in this Policy. - 3.
-Affordable housing to meet identified local needs, including through community-led schemes, delivered as 'rural exception sites' or as first homes exception sites' in accordance with the definitions and limitations set out in national planning policy and guidance, will be supported outside the defined settlement boundary subject to compliance with any requirements or limitations created by relevant policies elsewhere in the Neighbourhood Plan and other relevant policies in the development plan.
-Isolated residential development in the countryside will only be supported where in accordance with policies in the development plan and NPPF. - 4.
-Proposals for the construction of single self-build or custom-build dwellings located within or immediately adjacent to the hamlets of Ross, Elwick, Middleton, Detchant, Easington, Waren Mill, Spindleston, Warenton and Mousen will be supported subject to compliance with relevant policies in the Neighbourhood Plan and elsewhere in the development plan including those regarding design, highway safety, biodiversity impact, amenity impact and the need to give great weight to the conservation and enhancement of landscape and scenic beauty in the Northumberland Coast Area of Outstanding Natural Beauty.
+New housing development in the countryside will not be supported other than in the circumstances described in this Policy and relevant policies in the Development Plan. - 3.
+Affordable housing to meet identified local needs, including through community-led schemes, delivered as 'rural exception sites' or as first homes exception sites' in accordance with the definitions and limitations set out in national planning policy and guidance, will be supported outside the defined settlement boundary subject to compliance with any requirements or limitations created by relevant policies in the Development Plan. - 4.
+Proposals for the construction of single self-build or custom-build dwellings located within or immediately adjacent to the hamlets of Ross, Elwick, Middleton, Detchant, Easington, Waren Mill, Spindleston, Warenton and Mousen will be supported.
+This is subject to compliance with the relevant policies in the development plan.
+Exception sites and policies relating to design, highway safety, biodiversity impact, amenity impact and the need to give great weight to the conservation and enhancement of landscape and scenic beauty in the Northumberland Coast Area of Outstanding Natural Beauty.
 Any such dwellings will only be supported where they are within an existing building curtilage or are well related and adjacent to or adjoining existing built development.
 Proposals must be designed at an appropriate scale and be sited in a location that minimises adverse impacts on landscape character; and respects and maintains the character of the named settlement within which they are to be built.